-Emission avoidance projects that displace the production of high carbon intensity energy (e.g., coal power fired electricity generation) to low or zero emission energies (e.g., wind, solar, biofuel, fossil fuel energies with capture and storage) require a greater change in infrastructure and larger capital investments.
+Emission avoidance projects that displace the production of high carbon intensity energy (e.g., coal fired electricity generation) to low or zero emission energies (e.g., wind, solar, biofuel, fossil fuel energies with capture and storage) require a greater change in infrastructure and larger capital investments.
 Opportunities for carbon offset projects exist where the initial costs for transition to low or zero carbon energy make it unprofitable as an investment (at current energy prices).
-For instance, the implementation of renewable power generation avoids the emissions that would have been created in a traditional coal or gas fired power plant (although the former will still cause some emissions).
+For instance, while the implementation of renewable power generation still causes some emissions, it avoids the much larger emissions that would have been created in a traditional coal or gas fired power plant.